AnbingMa/i2p/Data_Biography.md

 ### 1. Who collected the data?

-This Airbnb listing data is initially scrapped and provided by the online provider Inside Airbnb.
-The researchers who are interested in Airbnb could download this data from that website.
+This Airbnb listing data is initially collected and organized by the online provider Inside Airbnb and the researchers who are interested in Airbnb could download this data from that website.

 ---

 ### 2. Why did they collect it?

-Because they may want to study Airbnb by using Airbnb data.
-This data could be used to evaluate the influence of Airbnb listings’ descriptions on demand.
+Because they can study some fundamental questions about Airbnb in any neighbourhood, or across the city as a whole.
+What's more, this data could be used to evaluate the influence of Airbnb listings’ descriptions on demand.
 For example, Janssens, Bogaert and Poel used the LDA model to perform topic modelling on the listing descriptions[1].

 ---